Finding a dentist

 - What is the dentist's approach to preventive dentistry?

-- If you are choosing a private dentist, you should ask if information is provided about all fees and payment plans before treatment is scheduled.
-If you are comparison shopping, ask for estimates on some common procedures such as full-mouth X-rays, an oral examination and cleaning, and filling a cavity.
+- If you are choosing a private dentist, ask about fees for some common procedures such as X-rays, oral examination and fillings.

 If visiting a dental surgery: